What do we offer?

 If you are looking for a shorter session, or something more specific, please let us know if one of these sessions would be more accomodating:

-The Fintel and Wyndham Robertson Catalog (15 minutes)
+The Fintel and Wyndham Robertson Collections (15 minutes)

 This session teaches students how to locate books, request items from Hollins, and use interlibrary loan.